19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 (B) is entitled, upon such payment, to claim reimbursement from the Government under section 10 (whether or not pursuant to an exemption under section 22); or

-(ii) where the female employee has made an election under section 12E(4) for the natural father of the child delivered during her confinement to take shared parental leave in respect of the child —
+(ii) where the female employee has made an election under section 12E(5) for the natural father or adoptive father of the child delivered during her confinement to take shared parental leave or claim lost income in respect of the child —

 (A) the father’s employer —